 Banking Center Manager Salary

-With more than half of Banking Center Managers in the United States reporting more than 10 years of experience, the field is heavily weighted toward experienced professionals.
-Average pay for Banking Center Managers is $58K per year and can range from $40K on the lower end to $80K per year near the higher end.
-The most important factor affecting compensation for this group is career length, followed by the particular city and the specific company.
-Almost all report receiving medical coverage from their employers and a large number collect dental insurance.
-The majority of Banking Center Managers claim high levels of job satisfaction.
-Men are in the minority of survey respondents, with female Banking Center Managers making up 74 percent.
-Respondents to the PayScale salary survey provided the data for this report.
+Slightly more than half of Banking Center Managers in the United States are seasoned employees who have more than 10 years of experience in the field.
+Pay ranges from $41K to $75K per year, and the average comes out to $55K per year.
+The most influential factor affecting pay for this group is location, though years of experience and the specific company have a (lesser) impact as well.
+Medical benefits are awarded to almost all, and a large number earn dental coverage.
+Most Banking Center Managers report high levels of job satisfaction.
+Men are in the minority of survey respondents, with female Banking Center Managers making up 78 percent.
+This report is based on responses to the PayScale salary survey.

 Job Description for Banking Center Manager